Updated: Feb 23, 2022

 This is possibly the most dramatic photo I’ve ever shot of her.
 There’s a shadow of what looks similar to thorns across her face.
 It reminds me of the crown worn by Christ on the cross.
 It reminds me that my daughter, like me, is part of the body of Christ.
 The expression on her face is full of so many of her personality traits.
 Grace has such a loving look toward Jewel.
 But mainly, the drama in the photo, for me, it’s about Jewel’s eyes.
 I see the light of God shining through them in what almost looks like some sort of galaxy or celestial event.

-And today, as I sat down to look at that image, The words crossed my mind, “Can you look at that picture and tell me you don’t see the face of God?”.
+And today, as I sat down to look at that image, The words crossed my mind: “Can you look at that picture and tell me you don’t see the face of God?”.
 My eyes welled up a bit and my throat started to lump as I just stared for a while.
 It triggered a flood of memories and thoughts of what my little girl means to me.
-And as I unfold her story in a later article, you’ll be able to find out what a miracle she is.
+You can read a lot more about how she came about in this article (A Child in a Messed up World, the Story of Jewel).

-A few hours later I was working in the hotel lobby.
+A few hours later I was working in the lobby of the hotel where we lived.
 A man came in, in passing, waiting for a shuttle to the airport.
 I’d seen him before and had only wished I’d said more than a few sentences to him.
 He just seemed like someone I’d like to talk with.

 Fortunately we had a decent conversation.
-And in it he spoke about politics and one thing he thought many voters should know, he said “Don’t bite your finger and complain that it hurts.”.
+And in it, he spoke about politics and one thing he thought many voters should know, he said “Don’t bite your finger and complain that it hurts.”.
 He said it multiple times.
-At one point he told me he wanted me to remember that saying.
-He also asked me if I liked it and, of course, I said yes (and meant it).
+At one point he told me he wanted me to remember the saying, asking me with a smile if I liked it.
+Of course, I said yes (and meant it).
 At another point he asked me, “Will you remember that saying?”.
 Just after that, he kindly ended the conversation, making it clear that he had just enough time for some prayer, which he did out loud right near me.

 Toward the end of my night, I was digging through a website for songs to add to my playlist.
 Mostly I guide that process myself, but somehow I accidentally came across my two newest additions.
 One is called “Raise a Hallelujah” and is all about what prayer did for a little boy who was dangerously ill.
 Lyrics include: